Eddmoralesv/it2401.0/README.md

 # it2401.0
-These tables were created by
+DFNB Tables creation example

-Jon Jaussi jaussijon
+These tables were created by  jaussijon